- County road repair and maintenance

 - County anti-litter administration

 Sumner County Highway Department is currently open to the public, but you may download and print the permit to save time.

 - Download and print the Drive Connnection Permit (effective 1 November 2022).

 - Complete application form, make sure to put the name of the person applying for the permit and/or the property owner’s name with phone numbers and the drive address.

-- Permit fee is $100.00 per each permit, payable to Sumner County Highway Department (SCHD) by cash, check or money order only.
+- Permit fee is either $150 or $50 depending on the type of permit, payable to Sumner County Highway Department (SCHD) by cash, check or money order only.
 Attach payment to permit application.